Front Desk Confessions #3: Group Bookings & the Unspoken Rules

 We love enthusiasm.
 We don’t love hallway parades at midnight.

 Keep the cheer in your rooms, or better yet, schedule it somewhere it won’t bounce off the wallpaper.
-Because while your team might’ve scored big, the guests two doors down are just trying to sleep off a conference dinner.
+Because while your team might’ve scored big, the guests two doors down are just trying to sleep off 10 hours of driving.

 👀 Rule #3: Herding Kids in Cleats